chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**
 Then there's the "single header" approach, where one gigantic file contains the whole library.

-The full library approach gives you more flexibility.
-For example, you can have a separate header for unit test utilities, one for I/O helpers, maybe one for each unit of measure, and so on.
-The downside is that it's more complicated to get it into your project: you need to have build target rules expressed in _your project's_ build system, whether CMake, bazel, or something else.
+The full library approach is more flexible.
+For example, you can have a header for unit test utilities, one for I/O, maybe one for each unit, and so on.
+The downside is that it's more complicated to install: you need to have build rules expressed in _your project's_ build system, whether CMake, bazel, or something else.

 The single header approach is less flexible: you get everything in the header, and nothing outside of it, so it's really hard to have something like a testing utilities file.
 But it makes up for